chao2zhang/OpenGL/pj1/README.md

 2. Implement a `Polygon` class

-3. Implement filling  using `Scanline`, boundary cases taken into consideration, `Singularity Algo`
+3. Implement filling using `Scanline`, boundary cases taken into consideration, `Singularity Algo`, see `Polygon::fill()`

-4. Implement
+4. Implement translate, rotate, scale by algebra methods(faster than matrix operations and same in essence)

+5. Implement clipping using methos similar to `Cohen-Sutherland Line Clipping`, see `Polygon::clip(const Rect& view)`

+6. Caculating centroid using diving the polygons into triangles, caculating each of them and caculating as a total. see `Polygon::centroid()`

 Step-by-step Instruction
 ========================